F-BONAPARTA/Where-is-it-Privacy-Policy/Privacy Policy.md

 -We don’t save or track any user activity inside the application.
 We give the users details about the availability of the product whatever he is.
 We are not a medical application.
 We don’t sell drugs.

-- the idea of the app that is help people to find their procucts easily.
+the idea of the app that is help people to find their procucts easily and the products type user can select from a lot of pre defined types not a specific type

 **Information Collection and Use**